shivanshkumar999/XenonStacks_Task1_Round2/README.md

 This manual page documents the \fBinternsctl\fR command.

 .PP
-\fBinternsctl\fR is a custom Linux command for managing internship operations.
+\fBinternsctl\fR is a custom Linux command for managing basic operations.

 .SH OPTIONS
 .TP